TheLastGimbus/Roll-API/DIY.md

 That's it!
 The simpler it is, the more robust it will be :ok_hand:

-### The old version

-My first try at this looked something like this, if you are interested

 ## Backend :computer:

 Current Roll-API backend that runs everything together looks like this: